aaronsaray/aaronsaray.com/_posts/2014-11-25-android-emulation-in-virtualbox-400-faster.markdown

 And so on for the rest of your sizes.

 The last step is to add these entry items to GRUB.
 On boot, choose the second option, the debug menu item, which will take you to the single user prompt.
-Then, mount the directory and modify the grub.lst file.
+Then, mount the directory and modify the `grub.lst` file.

     mkdir /boot
     mount /dev/sda1 /boot
     vi /boot/grub/menu.lst

 Copy the first three lines and name them to reflect the video size.
-Next, find the kernel line and scroll over til you find video=-16.
+Next, find the kernel line and scroll over til you find `video=-16`.
 After this, add

     UVESA_MODE=360x640